-- 31. Conveyance of wastewater to the Pines WWTP is feasible and will be subject to the engineering approval process. - 32.
+- 30. Conveyance of wastewater to the Pines WWTP is feasible and will be subject to the engineering approval process. - 31.
 The currently designed wastewater treatment system which is being built in modular stages has an ultimate capacity of up to 60,000 PE.
-The extension of the Pines WWTP to 120,000 PE capacity has been identified and funded in the LTP, with design and consenting works programmed for the forthcoming years, to allow for development within the district, including that proposed in this plan change request. - 33.
+The extension of the Pines WWTP to 120,000 PE capacity has been identified and funded in the LTP, with design and consenting works programmed for the forthcoming years, to allow for development within the district, including that proposed in this plan change request. - 32.
+Depending on type of industry proposed to be established, flow limitations may need to be imposed or in some instances declined.
+This process is managed through the Selwyn District Council Trade Waste Bylaw 2016. - 33.
 Should this plan change area be approved, it is noted that development contributions are payable for any additional lots.